 La Mar

-Founded by chef Gastón Acurio, La Mar specializes in fish and seafood and is only open for a few hours each day around lunchtime to ensure the freshness of the daily catch.
 The extensive menu can be dizzying but ordering a classic ceviche here is a must, so is savouring one of their Pisco cocktails.
-Enjoy your meal in the open air (but roofed) dining room and mingle with the limeños, as this is a very popular spot.
-There are no reservations here so arrive early if you want to get a table.
+Enjoy your meal in the open air (but roofed) dining room and mingle blending into the relaxed atmosphere with the limeños, as this is a very popular spot.
+There are no reservations here so arrive early if you want to get a table at La Mar.

-Voted best restaurant in South America as well as best restaurant in the world in 2023, Central is a truly unique dining experience.
+Voted best restaurant in South America as well as best restaurant in the world in 2023, Centra is a truly unique dining experience.
 Chefs Virgilio Martínez and Pía León have created an unbelievably rich and interesting fine dining establishment.

 Maido

 Maido specializes in Nikkei cuisine, the fusion of Peruvian cooking with Japanese techniques.
-Born in Peru but with Japanese origins, Chef Mitsuharu “Micha” Tsumura excels at this exclusively Peruvian way of cooking.
+Born in Peru but with Japanese origins, Chef Mitsuharu Tsumura excels at this exclusively Peruvian way of cooking.
 Maido is as much an art gallery as it is a restaurant.

 El Pan de la Chola